Most recent update: February 2018

 In just a few more notations, between 142 and 143, the universe is at the one second mark.
 This measurement is most often used to determine the speed of light.
 Yet, as noted in earlier postings, within every notation, the Planck length divided by the multiple of the Planck Time renders an approximation of the speed of light.
 It is just commonsense when we see that the speed of light plays prominently in the definitions of Planck Length and Planck Time.

 The question to be answered, “What is the meaning of temperature? …within the bbt?
 Within the QE model, we impute that it is the total temperature throughout the area defined by the notation (or cluster, container, domain, doubling, group, layer, or step).
 This measurement within the Hadron Epoch within the bbt is lower than it is within the QE.
-There is a natural correlation between all these numbers within the QE simply because they start with the same definitional characteristics (the Planck base units) and the evolution of those numbers using base-2 exponential notation.
+There is a natural correlation between all these numbers within the QE simply because they start with the same definitional characteristics (the Planck base units) and are the evolution of those numbers.
 The ratio of length to temperature renders 7.3322+ ratio.
 [Editor’s note: Please double-check this figure.
 Then check it again.]
 That result is currently being analyzed, space-to-temperature or kelvin per meters.

 In 1972 George Ellis and Stephen Hawking began to explore the boundary conditions that define our universe between 10-13 centimeters (elementary particles) and 1028 cm, the assumed radius of the universe.
 They did not approach the Planck base units which would have expanded their range to 1.616199×10−35 meters (Planck Length) and then it would have tucked them in at about 5.1942×1025 meters according to current best guesses regarding the Age of the Universe.